Florence with kids: What to do in Florence in one perfect day

 One of the most beautiful bell towers you would come across.

-We didn’t climb the Duomo, instead we took another path to the top of Florence.
+We didn’t climb to the top of Brunelleschi’s Dome, instead we took another path to the top of Florence.
 This is the Giotto’s bell tower next to the Cathedral and the effort to climb 414 steps would give you fabulous views of the Duomo and sweeping views of the city at all four sides.
-My daughter loved the huge bell kept on the top floor of the bell tower.
 This bell tower is another eloquent example of 14th-century Gothic architecture in Florence.

 The views from the top of the bell tower are worth the climb.